sasano256/cdk_remote/README.md

-# Welcome first Python project!
+# Welcome first2 Python project!

 This is a blank project for Python development with CDK.